 W.B.
 Yeats, “The Second Coming”

-Who cares whether the worst ones donned battledress or class-A drag, institutional silks or rags of dissent, TV makeup or mourning ashes?
+Who cares whether the worst ones donned battledress or class-A drag, institutional silks or the rags of dissent, TV makeup or mourning ashes?
 We are all naked mortals underneath.
-Their crass stupidity raised to the level of genius hoisted my low rancor to new heights of loathing.
+Their crass stupidity, raised to the level of genius, hoisted my low rancor to new heights of loathing.
 Without the awful fecundity of their malice (the most nurtured topic of passion WeaponWorld), I’d never have found enough outrage to manhandle this project.

-I owe a debt of gratitude to the kind souls at the U.S. Department of Education, Office for Civil Rights (OCR) Seattle, for whom I’ve worked for so long; and earlier, to the staff of the Damage Assessment Branch, US National Oceanic and Atmospheric Administration (NOAA), also in Seattle.
-Someone less distracted would have served them better; but they found a way to abide by my Learner daydreams.
+I owe a great debt of gratitude to the kind souls at the U.S. Department of Education, Office for Civil Rights (OCR) Seattle, for whom I’ve worked for so long; and earlier, to the staff of the Damage Assessment Branch, US National Oceanic and Atmospheric Administration (NOAA), also in Seattle.
+Someone less distracted would have served them better, but they found a way to tolerate my Learner daydreams.

 The AltaVista Babelfish online translation service gave me the means to turn an impossible dream, translating Learner into French, into an entertaining if challenging impracticality.
-It translated a dozen of my Keyword pages in as many languages.
-Likewise, to Google Translation for the Arabic, Farsi and Indonesian versions of the same pages.
-In addition, I thank Microsoft, Inc., and its Bowne Global Service auxiliary for useful if somewhat cranky online translation services in the Word 2000 package.
-To http://www.wordreference.com/fr/index.htm, where I found French translations I was too stupid to think up myself, and http://www.touchon.net/annuaire-site-plans-dictionnaires.php for synonyms in French.
+I used it to translate of my Keyword page into a dozen language pages.
+Likewise, Google Translation for the Arabic, Farsi and Indonesian versions of that page.
+In addition, I thank Microsoft, Inc., and its Bowne Global Service auxiliary for useful if cranky online translation services in the Word 2000 package.
+To http://www.wordreference.com/fr/index.htm, where I found French translations I was too stupid to think up, and http://www.touchon.net/annuaire-site-plans-dictionnaires.php for synonyms in French.
 Also Médiadico and, finally, http://www.linguee.fr/, the most useful automated phrase translation service I ever found.